mdnahas/mdnahas.github.io/doc/NahasTutorialModule.lagda.md

 Coq's rewrite tactic is probably easier to use than Agda's sequence-of-transitive-equalities.
 Agda can do the same things.
 You just need to use "cong" every time you want to change a value inside an expression.
 And that's got to be awkward to read and very awkward to write.
 Coq's rewrite seems much simpler.

-On a much lighter issue, I'm not sure where I stand with being able to type Unicode operators in Agda, vs. being stuck with plain text in Coq.
-The biggest problem was that I could read some examples of Agda on the web, but not know how to type them in.
+On a much lighter issue, I was on the fence about using Unicode operators in Agda, vs. being stuck with plain text in Coq.
+But then I wasn't.
+I had some initial problems where I could read some examples of Agda on the web, but not know how to type them in.
 Eventually, I got used to it.
-It saved screen real estate and it looked very mathy.
+The Unicode symbols saved screen real estate and it looked very mathy.
 But I did have to memorize a lot of strange things like \'1 for "prime".
 I will say that it was strange that Agda accepted both "->" and "→" as the same operator.
 I would have just chosen one.
-My problems with it could be fixed in the user interface, which might make it easier to search for and enter a symbol that you don't know.
+Those problems could be fixed in the user interface, which might make it easier to search for and enter a symbol that you don't know.
 (Although I wouldn't know where to search for '⊎'!)
+But then I ran into a bigger problem.

+I spent 30+ minutes struggling with getting Lists to work.
+I didn't get them to work and filed a bug report.
+The Agda people told me I was importing the operator "∷", which is a single Unicode symbol, but trying to use it with two colons ":".
+That's fucking nuts.
+Other users have to run into this problem all the damn time.
+First, why did Agda's standard library developers choose that Unicode symbol??
+Second, any language using Unicode --- and this include Agda --- needs to deal with this "look alike character" problem.
+Either by (1) banning look alike characters or (2) very very good error messages to identify the problem quickly.
+Unless the language designers have a plan for this and have a plan for the "how do I type this?" problem, I would avoid Unicode in a programming language.
+I would probably recommend not using Unicode in the official language, but let editors have the option of rendering certain text as symbols.
+That is, have "\top" in the file but allow the editor to render "⊤" if they user chooses it.

 The ",′" operator is just weird.
 And I've never seen "⊎" before.
 They seem like odd choice by the Agda library developers.